Richard J. Stern: Career

-As a young man, Stern joined Stern Brothers.
+As a young man, Stern joined the Stern Brothers.
 His work there was interrupted by World War II.
 Stern served as a captain in the intelligence branch of the Army Air Corps.
 For a brief period, he wrote the daily newsletter for the U.S.S.
 Button Gwinnett.
 Following the war, he returned to the family business.
 His father died on December 31, 1955.
 Stern then became president of Stern Brothers, with his uncle, Morris, as chairman.
 Morris died on June 7, 1958.
 Stern succeeded him as chairman.

-The list of companies for which the firm completed securities offerings during Stern’s years at the helm includes Rival Manufacturing, Russell Stover Candies, Cook Paint & Varnish, Employers Reinsurance, Gas Service, and Frank Paxton Lumber.
+The list of companies for which the firm completed securities offerings during Stern's years at the helm includes Rival Manufacturing, Russell Stover Candies, Cook Paint & Varnish, Employers Reinsurance, Gas Service, and Frank Paxton Lumber.
 In addition, municipal bonds formed a significant part of Stern Brothers business.
 The Kansas City International Airport, the Harry S Truman Sports Complex (which houses both Arrowhead Stadium, where the Kansas City Chiefs play football, and Kauffman Stadium, where the Kansas City Royals play baseball) and Kemper Arena were among the entities that the firm helped make possible.
 (Kemper Arena is now the Hy-Vee Arena.)

 In 1983, Stern gave an interview to The Independent magazine, in which he stated, “I was always good at arithmetic and I always liked to play games, and this is one big game.
 I started out working summers as a kid, doing whatever … probably annoying others.
 Now I make the decisions.”
 Stern Brothers was sold in 1986.
 Stern retained the title of chairman emeritus until his death in 2001.
-In its obituary of Stern, The Bond Buyer reported, “Local market participants described Mr. Stern as both generous personally, and tough and demanding professionally.
+In Stern's obituary, The Bond Buyer reported, “Local market participants described Mr. Stern as both generous personally, and tough and demanding professionally.
 When Kansas City was planning to build an overhaul base for TransWorld [sic; Trans World] Airlines, which would have entailed a complex financial transaction, it began by going to Wall Street.
 As the story goes, the ‘large Eastern bond firms got weak knees,’ [Leonard] Noah [a retired vice president of operations at Stern Brothers] said.
 ‘Stern Brothers stepped up and did the deal.’”
 As the Kansas City Star noted, “Although Stern is remembered for working quietly, delegating authority adroitly and seldom closing the double doors to his downtown offices when working on key projects, he also was recalled as [a] forceful man when the occasion required.”